Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

       datatype: string
       description: |
         If you need to pass additional body arguments to introspection endpoint when the plugin introspects the opaque channel token, you can use this config parameter to specify them.
-You should URL encode the value, e.g. `resource=` or `a=1&b=&c`.
+You should URL encode the value.
+        For example: `resource=` or `a=1&b=&c`.
     - name: channel_token_introspection_hint
       required: false
       default: